klysman08/klysman08/README.md

 ## Hi 👋, Watashi wa Kurisuman desu (私はクリスマン).
 I'm a Data Scientist and ML engineer, passionate about technologies and natural science. 👨‍💻

-Master in Data Science and holding a degree in Production and Software Engineering from the Federal University of Minas Gerais (one of the top universities in Brazil).
-I am currently working focusing on the convergence of Deep Learning and Big Data, making business predictions and solving complex challenges through artificial intelligence.
-I have extensive experience in enterprise architecture design, distributed system architecture, and DevOps engineering.
-This includes designing scalable microservices architectures, implementing CI/CD pipelines, container orchestration with Kubernetes, infrastructure as code using Terraform, and cloud-native solutions across AWS/Azure/GCP platforms.
+Holder of a Master's degree in Data Science and a graduate degree in Production and Software Engineering.
+An experienced researcher with significant contributions across three university laboratories.
+My expertise covers the full lifecycle of AI solutions, from concept to production, including data engineering, System Design, and DevOps.
+This involves designing scalable microservices architectures, implementing data and CI/CD pipelines, and orchestrating containers with Kubernetes across both cloud and on-premise environments.

 Professional experience: +8 years: